-- Considering the fact that these butters are sticky, and for many small infants, it may turn out to be a choking hazard, it is recommended that you introduce it to your child only after he crosses 18 months of age.
+- Since these butters are sticky, and for many small infants, it may turn out to be a choking hazard, it is recommended that you introduce it to your child only after he crosses 18 months of age.

 - Make sure you use good quality peanut butter from a reputed brand for your child.

-- Keep track of your baby’s bowel movements after you’ve introduced peanut butter for baby for the first time, and if you do find something unusual (loose stools, diarrhoea etc), get him to your general practitioner.
+- Keep track of your baby’s bowel movements after you’ve introduced peanut butter to the baby for the first time, and if you do find something unusual (loose stools, diarrhea, etc.), get him to your general practitioner.

 We hope this article gave you a clear picture about how to proceed with introducing butter for babies.

 Frequently Asked Questions